 But I do enjoy fresh fruit and compotes like this: a delicately spiced mix of autumn fruits, it’s good on its own or with creme fraiche or ice cream as an easy pudding, can be used as the base of a fruit crumble or pie and is equally delicious spooned over yoghurt for a speedy breakfast fix.
 Any leftover juices can be used as the base of a smoothie or sorbet.

 I used fruit from the garden but mix and match according to what you have available.
-Pears also work here, as do peaches and nectarines.
+Pears and quinces also work here, as do peaches and nectarines.

 Autumn Fruit Compote